 RESET Food Plan

-The RESET Food Plan Phases (most people start here)
+The RESET Food Plan Phases (most patients start here)

-(If, at any time, you feel uncomfortable going forward then go back to the prior phase and give it more time before proceeding to the next phase.
+Every two weeks, evaluate how you feel and decide if it is time to move to the next phase.
+If, at any time, you feel uncomfortable then go back to the prior phase and give it more time before proceeding to the next phase.
 The phases are flexible and you can go forward or backward depending on how you feel as well as your motivation.
-However, cheating is not advised until symptoms are clearly and significantly improved.)
+Deviating from the plan is for the maintenance phase (phase IV) and is not advised until symptoms are clearly and significantly improved.
+As long as you are motivated, and still have symptoms, stay on the plan and continue to move through the phases.

 ► Phase I: During this initial phase you will follow the RESET Food Plan strictly and allow yourself to eat as frequently, and as much, as you like as long as you do not deviate from the plan.
-Frequent eating may be necessary during this phase until the body begins to burn fat as a fuel source (not necessarily for weight loss but for blood sugar/fuel stability).
-The goal of phase I is to desensitize the body’s overreactions to foods, switch the body to fat burning, and to calm down an irritated gut system.
+Frequent eating may be necessary during this phase until the body begins to burn fat as a fuel source (not necessarily for weight loss but for blood sugar stability).
+The goal of phase I is to decrease the body’s overreactions to foods, switch the body to fat burning, calm down an irritated gut system, and reduce food cravings.

 improved stool pattern